reactioncommerce/reaction/.github/ISSUE_TEMPLATE/questions.md

 ---
 name: ❓ Questions/Help
-about: If you have questions, please check our gitter chat
+about: If you have questions, please check our Discord server
 labels: 'questions'
 ---